It’s the Paddo Tavern but not as thirsty Brisbanites know it.

 Plans have been filed for a major redevelopment to reposition the landmark watering hole and ready it for the 2032 Olympics.

-Under the proposal, the tavern would be extended to four storeys with three new function rooms as well as an additional bar/lounge area in its upper levels.
+Under the proposal, the tavern would be extended to four storeys with new function facilities as well as an additional bar/lounge area in its upper level.

 Renders submitted of its planned upmarket redesign and expansion reveal the existing tavern will be almost unrecognisable.